ooni/ooni.org/content/support/ooni-run/index.md

 **Step 2.** You can embed an OONI Run widget into your website as **a simple button** or as **a tall banner**.

-**If you would like to add an OONI run button on your website**, you can copy and paste the embed code from the pop-up window.
-For a simple button use the `<a href` under the `/* For a simple button */` section or if you would prefer to add a banner, use the code after the `/* For a tall banner */` section.
+**If you would like to add an OONI run button on your website**, you can copy and paste the widget code from the pop-up window.
+For a simple button use the `<a href` under the `/* For a simple button */` section, or if you would prefer to add a banner, use the code after the `/* For a tall banner */` section.

 You will also have to include the widget script code, generally in the base layout of your website: